pecknigel/learning-resources/index.md

 - Great for the resume/CV if you’re looking to get a career started.
 - Great for getting some practical experience if you’ve been studying.

+Find out more about our two active programs, trading exchange and web framework engineering, below.

 ---

 ## Trading Exchange Engineering Program